SruthiA2007/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# EXE 01 :  Mean and variance of a discrete  distribution
+# DATE : 28.09.2024

 # Aim :